 A trip to Mkhaya is a trip into Real Africa - a soul enriching, quality experience you'll never forget.

-Essential Information: Please note pre-booking is essential; No children under 10 years; There are fixed entry and exit times of either 10am or 4pm depending on your chosen package.
+Essential Information: Please note pre-booking is essential; No children under 10 years; There is NO ELECTRICITY nor INTERNET at Stone Camp - a chance to truly get off grid.
+The accommodation units are semi-open, with no doors or windows.
+There are fixed entry and exit times of either 10am or 4pm depending on your chosen package.
 The meeting point is not staffed and guests are met by prior arrangement only.

 Mkhaya lies in the lowlands, at an altitude of 200m – 355m above sea level.
 This area is historically drought-prone, with an average rainfall of just 600mm (50”).
 Dolerite intrusions through sandstone is characteristic of Mkhaya, with associated Acacia savanna on sandy soils.
 The sandstone itself produces sandy soils prone to leaching, which supports more broad-leaved vegetation (e.g. Terminalia spp.), with large-leafed plants (Grewia spp) occurring in the higher regions of granite in the north-west.
 A number of saline pans exist on the reserve, which are calcrete based.